 On the next screen, click Enable Two Factor Authentication to get started.

-Authy should send a notification to your device to let you know Current RMS has been added to your account.
+Your Two-Factor Authentication application should send a notification to your device to let you know Current RMS has been added to your account.
 Tap this notification to grab your code.
-If not, open your Authy app and you should see Current RMS.
+If not, open your Two-Factor Authentication app and you should see Current RMS.

 Enter the token at the prompt and choose Enable my account.